-Currency symbols like “$” or “£” are convenient but can often lead to confusion, especially when dealing with international customers.
-For instance, multiple countries such as the United States, Canada, and Australia use the dollar symbol “$,” but each represents a different currency.
+Symbols for currencies, such as ‘$’ and ‘£,’ are convenient but can sometimes confuse international customers.
+For example, many countries, such as the United States, Canada, and Australia, use the dollar (‘$’) sign to represent entirely different currencies.
+It is better to display currency codes instead of currency symbols to avoid confusion.
 With WebToffee’s WooCommerce PDF Invoices, Packing Slips, and Credit Notes plugin, store owners can easily replace currency symbols with currency codes in invoices and credit notes, displaying them alongside prices.

 - Navigate to Invoice/Packing > General Settings > Advanced from the WordPress dashboard.